 - Our free business advisory service providing guidance on a wide range of topics to support your business.

 - Information and resources relating to the current Western Australian Building and Construction Industry Code of Conduct 2016 are available on this page.

-- The Building Commission (T: 1300 489 099) provides services for the regulation and licensing of the building industry, as well as the rapid adjudication process under the current Construction Contracts Act 2004.
-It is also responsible for the ongoing management of relevant legislation.
+- Building and Energy (formerly known as the Building Commission) provides services for the regulation and licensing of the building industry, as well as the rapid adjudication process under the current Construction Contracts Act 2004.

-- If you, or someone you know, is struggling with anxiety, stress or depression, MATES in Construction (T: 1300 642 111) provides advice and support.
+- If you, or someone you know, is struggling with anxiety, stress or depression, you can receive advice and support from: